tenebris-tech/log2sqs/README.md

 6) Update the configuration file (log2sqs.conf)
 7) Run 'systemctl daemon-reload'
 8) Run 'systemctl start log2sqs' to start the application
-9) Configure logrotated to locate the log file specified in log2sqs.conf
+9) Configure logrotated to locate the log file specified in log2sqs.conf.
+A sample rotate file is contained in log2sqs.txt.
+It can be copied to /etc/logrotate.d/log2sqs.
+It should be owned by root and set to mode 0644.

 ### Apache2 Configuration